UserM2/knapsack-1/README.md

 1. Download this repository
 2. Run the file Knapsack.exe
-3. On the menu select the option 8:Create all knapsack problems (320 files) This step will create the folder knapsack_problems that includes 320 knapsack problems files which can be resolved using the Knapsack.exe
+3. On the menu select the option 8:Create all knapsack problems (320 files) .This step will create the folder knapsack_problems that includes 320 knapsack problems files which can be resolved using the Knapsack.exe
-4. Select the algorithm with which you want to solve the problems (you can run all algorithms at once or one of them at a time)
+4. Select the algorithm you want to solve the problems (you can run all algorithms at once or one of them at a time)
    and create CSV files with the solutions of the problems

 **Knapsack.exe**          This the main solver with many features<br/>